gallis-local/SentinelMCPServer/README.md

 This project implements an MCP server that enables:

 - Running KQL queries against Microsoft Sentinel
+- Listing All Sentinel Tables
+- Fetching specific Sentinel Table schema

 The server acts as a bridge between development environments and Microsoft Sentinel, allowing for testing and execution of KQL queries.
-It can be build for SSE or STDIO based on the launch flag
+It can be built for SSE or STDIO based on the launch flag within the FastMCP configuration.

 ## Features